Demolus13/Open-Manipulator-LLM/calibration/README.md

   - `stop`: Releases the camera and closes windows.

 - **Main Execution**: Defines color ranges and initializes the `Camera` class.
 The program starts with `camera.start`, enabling object detection.

+### Known Issues

+- The program may not work well in low lighting or with non-distinct color shades.
+- Adjust the area threshold if too many small regions (noise) are detected.

+### Future Improvements

+- Add adjustable threshold settings to dynamically filter object sizes.
+- Implement object tracking across frames for smoother tracking.
+- Extend support for additional camera devices or video sources.